paritytech/polkadot-testnet-faucet/client/README.md

 ## Scripts

-- `npm run dev`: To deploy a development instance of the project
+- `yarn run dev`: To deploy a development instance of the project
-- `npm run build`: To build the project in the `dist` directory
+- `yarn run build`: To build the project in the `dist` directory
-- `npm run check`: To lint the project of unnecessary code
+- `yarn run check`: To lint the project of unnecessary code

 ## Deployment